BioNBytes/Resources-of-Reference-Genomes-for-Genomics/README.md

-## Fact-Checked and Expanded Guide: Reference Genomes and Genome Annotations for Human and Mouse
+## Reference Genomes and Genome Annotations

 This version incorporates and verifies information from the provided markdown, the attached PDF, and authoritative sources.
 It corrects, clarifies, and expands on key points, especially regarding assembly versions, annotation formats, database strengths/limitations, and best practices.